nxp-mcuxpresso/mcux-sdk-middleware-edgefast-bluetooth/docs/HWRGEFBTPALUG/topics/MCXN548EVK.md

 # Hardware Rework Guide for MCXN547-EVK and Murata M.2 Module

-This section is a brief hardware rework guidance of the EdgeFast Bluetooth PAL on the NXP MCXN547-EVK board and the Murata 1XK or 1ZM solution - direct M.2 connection to Embedded Artists’ EAR00385 \(1XK\) or EAR00364 \(1ZM\) M.2 modules.
+This section is a brief hardware rework guidance of the EdgeFast Bluetooth PAL on the NXP MCXN547-EVK board and the Murata’s 1XK, 1ZM or 2LL solution - direct M.2 connection to Embedded Artists EAR00385 \(1XK\), EAR00364 \(1ZM\) or EAR00500 \(2LL\) M.2 modules.

 The hardware rework consists of two parts:

 -   M.2 UART interface
 -   M.2 SDIO interface